thomasnield/egui-table-filter/README.md

-This is my successful port of a table filter control in Rust for the egui library.
+This is my successful port of a table filter control in Rust for the egui library, although it probably could use some API cleanup for consumer usage.

 I first made this for [JavaFX almost 10 years ago](http://fxexperience.com/2016/03/introducing-the-controlsfx-tablefilter/).